LESSON 4: Managing Collaboration and Best Practices#

 Lesson 4 Episode 1 — Code Reviews

 Working in teams.
-Practice reviewing code in pull requests created in the last exercise on GitHub.
+Practice reviewing code in pull requests created in the previous exercise.
 Names between [] indicate who in the team should engage in each activity.

 1. [Author] Assign one or two team members as reviewers in your pull request (PR).